 - Instructor examples and tools to support DE Guideline 5 (Interaction) from our Tech Fun Fridays series (Spring 2020).

 - DE Guidelines Self-Assessment - A way to self-reflect and improve your course design based on the DE Guidelines.

 - Leeward CC DE Guidelines Self-Assessment Process 2021-2022 (overview video)

 - Nov.
 10, 2021 DE Guidelines Self-Assessment Process Info Session (recording coming soon)

 - DE Peer Evaluation - Based on the DE Guidelines, the peer evaluation will assist your colleagues in evaluating your DE course delivery and may be used in performance dossiers.

 - DE Liaisons - Colleagues from each division who will help you teach online, connect with campus resources and colleagues, and build relationships amongst those who regularly teach online.
 Request assistance from a DE Liaison.

 - Professional Development - EMC's workshops, events, and resources to support your professional development using technology and teaching online.

 - Interested in teaching online?
-Contact Brent Hirata, Leeward CC Interim DE Coordinator at 455-0484 or firstname.lastname@example.org.
+Contact Brent Hirata, Instructional Designer & DE Lead at 808-455-0484 or firstname.lastname@example.org.